Emperor at home, king abroad

 Emperor at home, king abroad was a system of conducting relations between states within the Chinese cultural sphere.
 Rulers of lesser regimes would adopt the title of emperor (皇帝; or other equivalents) and/or other imperial titles domestically, and adopt the title of king (王; or other equivalents) when dealing with the dominant Chinese regime.
 Instead of using the styles Imperial Majesty and Majesty (陛下), rulers of lesser realms were styled as Highness (殿下).
 This system was applicable to Japan, Korea and Vietnam, as well as less powerful Chinese states, among others.

 As China was a hegemonic power in East Asia for a large part of history, surrounding states were compelled to pay tribute to Chinese emperors in exchange for peace and political legitimacy.
 In this system, lesser regimes accepted the suzerainty of the dominant Chinese power and acknowledged the Chinese emperor as their nominal overlord.
 Since Chinese emperors claimed to be the Son of Heaven and held supremacy over all under Heaven, rulers of lesser regimes were to use titles subordinate to emperor.
 The same doctrine also maintained that there could only be one emperor at any given time.

+Origin

+When the Qin dynasty fell, general Zhao Tuo conquered the commanderies of Xiang and Guilin and proclaimed himself "Martial King of Nanyue" (南越武王 (Nányuè Wǔ wáng)) and in 196 BCE he was recognized "King of Nanyue" (南越王 (Nányuè wáng)) after Liu Bang became emperor and founded the Han dynasty.
+After Liu Bang's death, his officials petitioned his widow Empress Lü to forbid trade in iron between Nanyue and Han; upon hearing the news, Zhao proclaimed himself "Martial Emperor of Nanyue" (南越武帝 (Nányuè wǔ dì)), on par with the Han emperors.

+Zhao's troops raided the neighboring Changsha Kingdom, which was part of the Han Empire, before returning to Nanyue.
+In 181 BCE, Empress Lü dispatched general Zhou Zao to lead troops against Nanyue.
+However, Zhou's troops fell ill because of the heat and dampness and thus failed to cross the mountains to enter Nanyue; later, they were recalled in 180 BCE after Empress Lü's death.
+Zhao took the opportunity to menace the border regions and bribe the leaders of the Minyue, the Western Ouyue, and the Luoyue into submission.
+Zhao then stopped sending envoys to the Han court.

+In response, Emperor Wen of Han sent Lu Jia to reprimand Zhao.
+Frightened, Zhao wrote a letter of apology, humbled himself as a feudal subject of the Han Emperor, promised to offer tributes, and publicly announced in Nanyue that he would relinquish imperial title and practices.
+However, Zhao still secretly designated himself as "Emperor" (帝 (dì)) inside Nanyue and only used titles appropriate for a tributary feudal lord like "king" (王 (wáng)) when sending envoys to the Son of Heaven.